LajosPolya/tech-articles/give-the-goblin-a-break/give-the-goblin-a-break.md

 ### Efficient patterns for creating meters

 In the exchange, I was able to reduce Micrometer's total memory usage from 3% to 1%, freeing 2% of memory for more important operations.
+I used Java Flight Recorder (JFR) and JDK Mission Control to calculate memory use estimations.
 The rest of the article describes the patterns I used to create counters efficiently, reducing CPU and memory usage.

 #### A simple counter